RIBA news events 2024, Architecture Gallery London, UK buildings, British architects practices

 In March, the RIBA Future Trends Permanent Staffing Index rose by 2 points to +2, indicating that more practices intended to increase staff numbers than reduce them.
 This is the first time the Staffing Index has risen above 0 since September last year.

-• Over the next three months, 10% of practices expected to employ more permanent staff, 8% expected to employ fewer, and 83% anticipated making no changes.
+• Over the next three months, 10% of architects practices expected to onboard more employees, 8% expected to employ fewer, and 83% anticipated making no changes.

 • Small practices became positive about staffing levels, returning a Permanent Staffing Index figure of +2, a 5-point improvement from last month.